appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 :::info

-By default, the Appcircle runner is configured to connect to the Appcircle cloud.
+By default, the Appcircle runner is pre-configured to connect to the Appcircle cloud.
 If you are not using the Appcircle server as self-hosted, you can skip this information.

 If you are using a self-hosted Appcircle server, edit the `appsettings.json` file with your favorite editor.